priyesh2/Wordpress_and_Drupal/README.md

 * I have configured the DNS Records in route53 after running the playbook

-* What is route53? use the url to read about it.
+* What is route53? use the url to find about it.

      URL: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html

 -- Domain names i have used